gsomani/hdmi_text_generator/README.md

 ![alt text](tmds_encoding.png "TMDS Encoding Algorithm Flowchart from Digital Visual Interface Specification")

+# Serialisation

+The stream of TMDS characters produced by the encoder is serialized for transmission on the TMDS data channel.
+The least significant bit of each character (q<sub>out</sub>[0]) is the first bit to be transmitted.

 # Character Display

 **Font ROM**: The appearance of the characters on the screen is determined by a "font ROM".
 The font